-It is important to note that there will be a delay in transferring your unused MRA funds from the prior year, if any, to your MRA at your new health care company (generally occurs in the April time frame).
+It is important to note that there will be a delay in transferring your unused MRA funds (if any) from the prior year to your MRA at your new health care company (generally occurs in the April time frame).
 This delay is designed to allow your prior health care company continued access to funds in your MRA to pay prior year medical and prescription drug claims that are processed in the first four months of the new year.
 However, if this policy creates a financial hardship, you may contact your new health care company to accelerate the transition of your MRA/HCSA account, which will allow you to access your prior year unused MRA funds more quickly.

-Any balance of up to \$500 remaining in your Health Care Spending Account (HCSA) at the end of the year will be automatically carried over to the next year.
-Any amount over \$500 in your HCSA, after processing claims for the year, will be forfeited.
-If you were previously enrolled in the HCSA and do not chose to participate the following year, any unused amounts under \$25 will be forfeited.
+Any balance of up to \$550 remaining in your Health Care Spending Account (HCSA) at the end of the 2020 calendar year will be automatically carried over to the next year.
+Any amount over \$550 in your HCSA, after processing claims for the 2020 year, will be forfeited.
+If you were previously enrolled in the HCSA and decide not to participate in 2020, any unused amounts under \$25 will be forfeited.
+Even if you do not participate in 2020, amounts of \$25 or more will remain available for future eligible health care expenses.
+If you do not enroll in the JPMorgan Chase Medical Plan your balance will be managed by Cigna.

-If You Have Questions About a Claim
+If You Have Questions about a Claim